alantech/iasql/CONTRIBUTING.md

 IASQL_ENV=local docker-compose up --build
 ```

 `IASQL_ENV=local` configures the engine to use the values from `src/config/local.ts`.
-The Postgres superadmin user will be `postgres` and its password `test` and the Node.js server will start on port 8088.
-To create a new database in your local Postgres engine and connect it to an AWS account + region:
+The Postgres superadmin user will be `postgres` and its password `test`.
+The Node.js server will start on port 8088.
+To create a new database in your local Postgres engine and connect it to an AWS account (and whatever region you prefer) send the following HTTP request to the local engine:

 ```bash